GTEC-UDC/linuxcnc_testbed/docs/source/doc/03_linuxcnc/08_linuxcnc_configuration.md

   - As real-time components, either with an execution frequency of a few microseconds (e.g., to advance a stepper motor or read an encoder) or with a frequency less than one millisecond (e.g., to adjust the planning of subsequent movements to complete a G-code instruction).
   - As non-real-time user-space components, which can be interrupted or delayed if the rest of the system is busy or overloaded.

-The HAL components included with LinuxCNC are listed in the user manual {cite}`linuxcncdoc`, also available at <http://linuxcnc.org/docs/stable/html/hal/components.html>.
+The {{HAL}} components included with LinuxCNC are listed in the user manual {cite}`linuxcncdoc`, also available at <http://linuxcnc.org/docs/stable/html/hal/components.html>.
 Additionally, each component has its own man page.

 ### Basic Concepts

-- **Pins and Signals**: HAL is based on the same principles used to design electrical circuits and hardware systems, employing "pins" and "signals" to represent the flow of data between HAL modules or components.
+- **Pins and Signals**: {{HAL}} is based on the same principles used to design electrical circuits and hardware systems, employing "pins" and "signals" to represent the flow of data between {{HAL}} modules or components.
 In summary:

   - Pins can carry boolean, float, and signed or unsigned integer values.
   - Pins have a direction: input (IN), output (OUT), or input/output (I/O).
   - A signal identifies a connection between pins.

-    {numref}`fig:hal_circuit_concept` from the LinuxCNC documentation {cite}`linuxcncdoc` illustrates the concepts of components, pins, and signals in HAL.
+    {numref}`fig:hal_circuit_concept` from the LinuxCNC documentation {cite}`linuxcncdoc` illustrates the concepts of components, pins, and signals in {{HAL}}.
 In the figure, pin `pin3-out` of `component.0` connects to pins `pin3-in` and `pin4-in` of `component.1` (via the `signal-red` signal), and pin `pin1-out` of `component.1` connects to pin `pin1-in` of `component.0` (via the `signal blue` signal).

     :::{figure} images/linuxcnc/hal_circuit_concept.png
     :name: fig:hal_circuit_concept

-    HAL Concept --- Connection as electrical circuits.
-Source: LinuxCNC documentation :cite:`linuxcncdoc`.
+    {{HAL}} Concept --- Connection as electrical circuits.
+Source: LinuxCNC documentation {cite}`linuxcncdoc`.
     :::

-- **Parameters**: HAL components can have parameters, which are input or output settings not connected to any other component.
+- **Parameters**: {{HAL}} components can have parameters, which are input or output settings not connected to any other component.
 There are two types of parameters:

   - **Input parameters**: Values that the user can adjust and that remain fixed once configured.
   - **Output parameters**: Values that cannot be adjusted by the user.
 They allow for internal signals to be monitored.

-- **Functions**: Each HAL component has one or more functions that must be executed to perform the component's task.
+- **Functions**: Each {{HAL}} component has one or more functions that must be executed to perform the component's task.
 For these functions to be executed, they must be added to a thread.

-- **Threads**: Threads enable HAL component functions to be executed at specific time intervals.
+- **Threads**: Threads enable {{HAL}} component functions to be executed at specific time intervals.
 When a thread is created, the time interval at which its assigned functions will be executed is specified.
-Subsequently, the functions of the HAL components can be added to the thread to be executed in order at the thread's defined time interval.
+Subsequently, the functions of the {{HAL}} components can be added to the thread to be executed in order at the thread's defined time interval.

-### Interaction with HAL and Commands
+### Interaction with {{HAL}} and Commands

-HAL does not interact directly with the user.
-LinuxCNC provides various interfaces to configure or interact with HAL:
+{{HAL}} does not interact directly with the user.
+LinuxCNC provides various interfaces to configure or interact with {{HAL}}:

 - From `.hal` files.
 - From the command line using the `halcmd` command.
 - From Python scripts.
 - From C/C++ programs.

-Configuration or interaction with HAL using any of these interfaces is performed through commands.
+Configuration or interaction with {{HAL}} using any of these interfaces is performed through commands.
 The complete list of commands is detailed in the `halcmd` man page, also available at <http://linuxcnc.org/docs/html/man/man1/halcmd.1.html>.
 The most relevant commands are:

 :::{note}
 Generally, each command must be specified on a single line.
 If a command needs to be split across multiple lines, a backslash (`\`) character can be used to indicate that the line continues to the next.
 The backslash must be the last character before the new line.
 :::

-- `loadrt`: Loads a HAL real-time component into the system.
+- `loadrt`: Loads a {{HAL}} real-time component into the system.
 The basic syntax of the `loadrt` command is:

     ```text
     loadrt <component> <options>